-Platelet-rich plasma (PRP) is a treatment that doctors use to accelerate healing in various areas of the body.
-It may help restore hair growth.
+Platelet-rich plasma (PRP) is a treatment that doctors use to accelerate tissue repair.
+PRP treatment may promote new hair growth, but its use for hair loss remains controversial.

 Although PRP is a relatively new approach, there is some scientific evidence to suggest that it can promote hair growth.

 In this article, we describe how doctors use PRP to treat hair loss and what researchers say about its effectiveness.

 To understand how PRP works, it is important to be aware of the role that platelets play in healing.

 Platelets are a component of blood, along with red and white blood cells.
 When a person sustains a cut or wound, the platelets are some of the body’s “first responders” that arrive to stop the bleeding and promote healing.

 Researchers theorized that if they could extract concentrated platelets and inject them into damaged areas of the body, they could accelerate healing.

 To produce PRP, a medical professional will take a blood sample and put it into a machine called a centrifuge.
 This machine spins at a rapid rate, which separates the components of the blood.
 The medical professional then extracts the platelets for injection.